openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

  :alt: Three numerical input problems with text after the response field:
      "km", a percent sign, and a symbol for meters per second squared.

-To do this, you must use the :ref:`Advanced Editor<Advanced Editor>`.
+To do this, you must use the :ref:`advanced editor<Advanced Editor>`.

-After you open the problem in the Advanced Editor, locate the ``formulaequationinput`` element.
+After you open the problem in the advanced editor, locate the ``formulaequationinput`` element.
 This element creates the response field for the problem.
 The ``formulaequationinput`` element is a child of the ``numericalresponse`` element.